citusdata/citus_docs/develop/reference_workarounds.rst

 .. code-block:: sql

-  SELECT * FROM ref LEFT JOIN dist USING (id) WHERE dist.value > 10;
+  SELECT * FROM dist WHERE EXISTS (SELECT 1 FROM local WHERE local.a = dist.a);
   /*
-  ERROR:  cannot pushdown the subquery
+  ERROR:  direct joins between distributed and local tables are not supported
-  DETAIL:  There exist a reference table in the outer part of the outer join */
+  HINT:  Use CTE's or subqueries to select from local tables and use them in joins */

 To work around this limitation, you can turn the query into a router query by wrapping the distributed part in a CTE

 .. code-block:: sql

-  WITH x AS (SELECT * FROM dist WHERE dist.value > 10)
+  WITH cte AS (SELECT * FROM dist)
-  SELECT * FROM ref LEFT JOIN x USING (id);
+  SELECT * FROM cte WHERE EXISTS (SELECT 1 FROM local WHERE local.a = cte.a);

 Remember that the coordinator will send the results of the CTE to all workers which require it for processing.
 Thus it's best to either add the most specific filters and limits to the inner query as possible, or else aggregate the table.
 That reduces the network overhead which such a query can cause.
 More about this in :ref:`subquery_perf`.